tmarfil/nginx-api-gateway-for-k8s/docs/class1/module5/lab1.rst

 Click [Send]

 The **Response** on the right-hand side will be a JSON formatted list of strings representing a list of jobs.
-Append to the list.
+Go ahead and add a append to the list with more fun jobs.
 You can send multiple jobs at once: ["job1", "job2", "job3"].

 .. image:: images/01_openapi_spec.jpg
   :scale: 50%

-However, there is a problem with our /add-job API endpoint.
+However, there is a problem with our ``https://jobs.local/add-job`` API endpoint.

-Append new values to the list of job titles by POSTing a bad payload to the /add-job api.
+Append new values to the list of job titles by POSTing a bad payload to ``https://jobs.local/add-job``.
 For example, an array of non-string types: [42, true].

 The API will accept anything!
 We need to enforce the API schema so only valid requests are allowed.